brophdawg11/remix-validity-state/README.md

 #### Add your server action response to the `FormContext`

-When we validate on the server, we may get errors back that we didn't not catch during client-side validation (or we didn't run because JS hadn't yet loaded!).
+When we validate on the server, we may get errors back that we didn't catch during client-side validation (or we didn't run because JS hadn't yet loaded!).
 In order to render those, we can provide the response from `validateServerFormData` to our `FormContext` and it'll be used internally.
 The `serverFormInfo` also contains all of the submitted input values to be pre-populated into the inputs in a no-JS scenario.

 ```js
 export default function MyRemixRouteComponent() {